-If the prescription calls for strong lenses that are likely to be thick, it is important to keep the frames as small as possible to reduce the final lens thickness.
+If the prescription calls for strong lenses that are likely to be thick, avoid large frames that will increase the thickness of the lenses.
 Also, smaller lenses tend to have fewer higher-order aberrations near the edge of the lens than large lenses of the same material and prescription, so there is less risk of blurred or distorted peripheral vision.

-Ask for hypoallergenic materials if your child has shown sensitivity to certain substances.
-For example, some people are allergic to frame alloys that contain nickel.
+Choose frames made of hypoallergenic materials if your child has shown sensitivity to certain substances.
+For example, some people are allergic to metal frames that contain nickel.

 One of the toughest parts about choosing suitable frames for young children is that their noses are not fully developed, so they don't have a bridge to prevent plastic frames from sliding down.
 Metal frames, however, usually are made with adjustable nose pads, so they fit everyone's bridge.